 “To measure value using a multiple, you take your earnings before interest and taxes and times that by a certain number – that gives you an estimate on value,” says Azure Group’s White.

 The ‘multiple’ she refers to is the number by which the earnings are multiplied.
 It can be determined by an array of factors, but is largely contextual, varying from industry to industry, and between different business types and sizes.
-Small businesses tend to attract multiples at the lower end of their respective industry’s scale, because they typically present a higher degree of risk for the owner.
+Small businesses tend to attract multiples at the lower end of their respective industry’s scale because they typically present a higher degree of risk for the owner.

 In the IT industry, for example, White explains that the value of a business is often calculated by applying a multiple to projected future earnings, in order to account for the intellectual property being developed.

 “The thing with small business is they tend to be at the lower end of the range,” she says.
-“If an industry will average a four-times multiple, the multiple range for that industry will be anywhere from two to six.
+“If the industry will average a four-times multiple, the multiple ranges for that industry will be anywhere from two to six.
 The small businesses will be at the ‘two’ end.
 It’s a reality check for a lot of small business owners.
 They tend to hear the average for the industry, and they tend to get a bit of a surprise when they’re at the lower end of the range.”

 The value of a business lies in working predicting the future profits of the business, and establishing how much can be charged for the current rights and the profits.
 If a contract with a third party, such as a landlord, gives them a direct influence on your business’s future revenues, it will almost certainly lessen your business’s value.
 Accordingly, one of the most fundamental and easily overlooked factors in determining a business’s value lies in the details of its lease, and the associated legal obligations and restrictions.

-“The lease is critical, because it controls your tenure, it controls the cost that you’ve got to pay for your lease.
+“The lease is critical because it controls your tenure, it controls the cost that you’ve got to pay for your lease.
 It controls your opening hours.
 It can control your assignment conditions, refit conditions, relocation conditions – a whole bunch of conditions in the lease can destroy the value of the business.” says the AIBB’s Long.

 Effectively, a lease gives the business permission to occupy the premises from which it operates.

 “It controls the terms and conditions under which you can occupy those premises,” says Long.
-“Any variation on the lease, or any impact on the lease is a direct impact on your business.”
+“Any variation on the lease or any impact on the lease is a direct impact on your business.”

 If the business operates out of a shopfront, it’s important to consider the characteristics of the potential customers in the area it’s targeting.

 “If you think of a river system between mountains, the watershed is the collection of all the rain that runs into a river,” explains Long.
 “If you take that across to the business world, your watershed is your primary market area.
 There, you’re looking at the demographics in terms of age, earnings, housing, transport, travel, all those things are your watershed.
-The demographics of your watershed are important in relation to your customers, how you market and what products those customers may be looking for.”
+The demographics of your watershed are important in relation to your customers, how you market, and what products those customers may be looking for.”

 “Whereas, if you’re going to an area that’s growing at 3-5% a year, then your watershed’s growing, and your future earning prospects are going up as well,” says Long.